bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/3rd-tdd-iteration/readme.md

     1. cd ../..
     1. Run `molecule test`.
 The test should pass.
 Your refactoring is complete.

-We have opened the IDM client ports and completed our 3rd TDD iteration.
+We have opened the Nexus server ports and completed our 3rd TDD iteration.

 [**<--Back to main instructions**](../readme.md#3rdTDD)